jewertow/istio-playground/issues/re-enable-pilot-filter-gateway-cluster-config/README.md

 Istio enforces the following order of XDS updates: CDS -> EDS -> LDS -> RDS.

-Taking the above into account, I expected that updating VirtualServices in a way that does not replace destinations in one operation should avoid 503s, because clusters will be sent first to a proxy and there will be no scenario in which a route references a cluster that it does not know.
+Taking the above into account, I expected that updating VirtualServices in a way that does not remove and add clusters in a single operation should reduce risk of returning 503, because clusters will be sent first to a proxy and there will be no scenario that a route references a non-existing cluster.

-Unfortunately this assumption didn't fix the problem and 503s are still returned during updates.
+In practice, it turns out that it's probably impossible to determine that a cluster is ready to be removed at a given moment, because sometimes requests are dispatched to a cluster that is no longer referenced by any route.
+This requires more investigation of Envoy's Router and connection pool implementation.

-None of the workarounds below solve gateway errors.
+**Important: none of the workarounds below can really solve gateway errors.**

-### Workaround 1 - does not work
+### Workaround 1

 The first and the simples approach tries to update gateway configuration by updating a virtual service so that it does not remove the old host, but switch traffic to the new host without removing the old one.

-A potential cause of getting 503 is that routes are switched to new clusters immediately, so new clusters may not be [warmed](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/cluster_manager) yet.
+A potential cause of getting 503 is that routes are switched to new clusters too quickly, so subsequent updates override configurations that didn't become ready, so as a result routes reference removed clusters.

 ```shell
 export RED="\033[0;31m"